Eclipse-IoT/eclipsecon-2022-hackathon/DEVELOPING.md

 ## Build the project

-The development of gateway (and simulator) projects is possible only on Linux platforms with libdbus installed.
+The development of gateway (and simulator) projects is possible only on Linux platforms with `libdbus` installed.
 Uncomment appropriate modules in [infra/Cargo.toml](infra/Cargo.toml) to make them a part of the workspace.

 ```
-cd infra
 cargo build --release
 ```